TomerGamerTV/UAT-Global-Server/README.md

 ## Changelogs
+- **23/12/2025**
+fixed date phrasing fail causing a loop. go update requirements.txt thx

 - **21/12/2025**
 Logging in from your phone/another device now causes the current task to pause.
 Forced brightness check again everytime infirmary is pressed.

 - **19/12/2025**